genericaylo/submission/README.md

 ```

-The above plan suggest that the document will be signed using a public key exchanged by email and then symmetrically encrypted, with key exchanged over a phone call, before it is sent over by email for decryption and verification.
+The above plan suggests that the document will be signed using a public key exchanged by email and then symmetrically encrypted, with key exchanged over a phone call, before it is sent over by email for decryption and verification.

-One may doubt however that this is the most convenient way of doing it.
-Indeed the specification does not have a fine-tuned cost scheme at this point that would catch that since asymmetric encryption software has been installed, encryption may as well be asymmetric, saving a phone call.
+One may doubt, however, that this is the most convenient way of doing it.
+Indeed, the specification does not have a fine-tuned cost scheme at this point that would recognize that, since asymmetric encryption software has been installed for the signatures, encryption may as well be asymmetric, saving the phone call for the shared key exchange.
 Even then, though, the analysts can simply artificially disallow symmetric encryption, e.g. through an ad-hoc precondition or assumptions such as:

 ```lisp
 		; ++++++++++++++++++++++++++++++++++++++++++++++